appianps/ps-plugin-appianrpa-Snippets/snippets-low-code/snippet-ibm-3270-ehllapi-library/README.md

-# Appian RPA - IBM 3270 Workflow Library
+# Appian RPA - IBM 3270 Workflow Library - EHLLAPI

 The IBM 3270 Workflow Library is a low code workflow library to ease the management of an IBM3270 terminal using Appian RPA.
+Using EHLLAPI, these methods execute faster than using the keyboard with the emulator.
 These low code methods handle:
-  - Entering special characters into the emulator for both regular text and credentials
-  - Typing with character pauses to ensure proper data entry
-  - Navigating to input fields using calculations and keystrokes
-  - Extracting text on the current screen via various selection parameters
+  - Interaction with an emulator using EHLLAPI using the emulator DLL
+  - Abstraction of complex EHLLAPI function inputs and outputs

 # Methods

+  - IBM Connect to Emulator
-  - IBM Set Emulator
+  - IBM Disconnect from Emulator
   - IBM Maximize Window
   - IBM Enter Credential
   - IBM Find Text
   - IBM Get Text at Line
-  - IBM Get Text at Coordinate
+  - IBM Get Text at Coordinates
+  - IBM Get Field at Coordinates
+  - IBM Bulk Get Field at Coordinates
   - IBM Go to Text Position (with Offset)
   - IBM Go to Coordinates
   - IBM Write Here